wallabag/doc/en/admin/installation/installation.md

 For example:

-`/var/www/wallabag/web` MUST be exposed to your webserver's document root.
+- `/var/www/wallabag/web` MUST be exposed to your webserver's document root.

-`/var/www/walabag` MUST NOT be exposed to your webserver's document root.
+- `/var/www/walabag` MUST NOT be exposed to your webserver's document root.

-Unfortunately, at least at present, the `web` subdirectory MUST be an immediate child of the root directory of Wallabag's source code.
+Unfortunately, at least at present, the `web` subdirectory MUST be an immediate child of the root directory of wallabag's source code.
 (I.e. you MUST NOT move the `web` subdirectory relative to the rest of the source code.)

 These constraints may complicate the choice of an installation directory.

 ### Step 3: Choose the installation user

-Decide which user will own the Wallabag source code.
+Decide which user will own the wallabag source code.

 Note that some (but not all) subdirectories inside the source code will need to be writeable by the webserver.

 See Step 7 (below) for additional details.

-###  Step 4:  Download and install the Wallabag source code
+### Step 4: Download and install the wallabag source code

 As the user you choose in Step 3, run the following commands (or similar commands, as you see fit):